 A: If at all possible, please give children any medicine prior to coming to camp.
-If they do require medicine during the camp day, please see Jen in the office for a medication release form.
+If they do require medicine during the camp day, please see the office staff for a medication release form.
 You must fill this out and provide the office with the needed medication for your child.
 If not self-carrying, any epi-pens or anti-allergy medication can also be given to the camp office for storage.

 Q: What is "Thursday Night Out"?

 A: Thursday Night Out is a time when campers can stay until 9:30pm.
 Dinner is provided (generally pizza) and children participate in continued activities/special events.
 Each week is a different theme.
 Children must be registered by Thursday morning in order to participate.
 Registration forms will be posted weekly and can be found on the front page of our website.
 The cost is $15 for the first child and $10 for the second.
 Payment can be made separately for this or rolled into weekly payment.